May 5, 2025

 The gap isn’t just academic, it’s emotional.
 Struggling readers often experience a dip in self-confidence, which can affect motivation, classroom engagement, and overall well-being.
 The longer they fall behind, the harder it is to catch up—impacting their success well into adulthood (Harvard Graduate School of Education).

-Rally Reader is a strong example of human-centered AI; a field focused on enhancing human capabilities (not replacing them).
-This model keeps people in control, prioritizing fairness and transparency, safeguarding privacy, and addressing real-world needs (IMB Research).
+Rally Reader is a strong example of human-centered machine learning; a field focused on enhancing human capabilities, and not replacing them.
+This model keeps people in control, prioritizing fairness and transparency, safeguarding privacy, and addressing real-world needs (IBM Research).

 Doing Important Work Well

-AI tools shouldn’t replace teachers, but it can extend their reach.
-By alleviating some of the daily workload, AI allows educators to focus on what matters most, nurturing the whole child.
+Digital tools can't replace teachers, but it can extend their reach.
+By alleviating some of the daily workload, natural language processing tools allow educators to focus on what matters most, nurturing the whole child.
 The goal isn’t just to raise strong readers—it’s to raise curious, capable, confident thinkers who know how to use tools wisely and communicate effectively.

-Rally Reader shows how AI can elevate learning, build self-assurance, and reignite a love for reading—all while keeping the human heart of education front and center.
+Rally Reader shows how digital tools can elevate learning, build self-assurance, and reignite a love for reading—all while keeping the human heart of education front and center.

 Want to learn more?